-My reflections are based on, and have been generated within, a large comparative research program, titled 'Modern mass media, religion and the imagination of communities', which I convened between 2000 and 2006.2 First, I will document the already mentioned shift from a dualistic opposition to an encompassing notion of mediation in our research programme.
+My reflections are based on, and have been generated within, a large comparative research program, titled "Modern mass media, religion and the imagination of communities," which I convened between 2000 and 2006.
+First, I will document the already mentioned shift from a dualistic opposition to an encompassing notion of mediation in our research program.
 I argue that this shift requires a fundamental critique of approaches to religion that oppose media and immediacy.
-Second, based on this critique I propose to combine the notions of 'sensational form' (Meyer 2006a) and 'semiotic ideologies' (Keane 2007); these notions are helpful to conceptualise how achieving a sense of immediacy and divine presence depends on authorised mediation practices.
-Third, I argue that the attribution of qualities such as 'mediated' or 'immediate' to certain forms and experiences depends on particular, authorised views through which media may 'disappear', be present and contested or 'hyper-apparent' and relate these modalities to religious transformation.
-In conclusion, I turn to the question 'what is a medium?'
+Second, based on this critique I propose to combine the notions of "sensational form" (Meyer 2006b) and "semiotic ideologies" (Keane 2007); these notions are helpful to conceptualize how achieving a sense of immediacy and divine presence depends on authorized mediation practices.
+Third, I argue that the attribution of qualities such as "mediated" or "immediate" to certain forms and experiences depends on particular, authorized views through which media may "disappear," be present and contested or "hyper-apparent" and relate these modalities to religious transformation.
+In conclusion, I turn to the question "what is a medium?"